Captain-Sandwich/compphys/README.md

 Maxwell's laws of electromagnetism in one dimension using Yee's algorithm

 ## Exercise 6
 Solving the diffusion equation using a product formula approach and comparing it to random walks.

 ## Exercise 7
 Solver for the one-dimensional Schrödinger equation.
 Test case: Tunneling of a Gaussian wave packet through a tunnel barrier

+## Exercise 8
+Solver for Bloch's equations for the behavior of ensembles of non-interacting spin-1/2 nuclei in a magnetic field used in NMR/MRI and quantum information